 When you search in the Ultimate Rewards portal, you can book basic economy tickets and Chase does a great job explaining what’s included in your fare.

 If you have any of the American Airlines credit cards that offer a free checked bag, all you need to do is add your American Airlines frequent flyer number to the booking.
-You’ll receive your checked bag and priority boarding.
+You’ll receive your checked bag and priority boarding as normal.

 Unlike the United restrictions, there’s no requirement to pay any portion of the fare with your American Airlines credit card to receive your cardholder benefits.